nph84/Practicing-DNS/README.md

 </p>

 <h1>Practicing DNS</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the steps to build an intuition for DNS.<br />

 <h2>Environments and Technologies Used</h2>